 Students need not commit themselves to Honors in the first year and may register in a full course load (\star 30) and an appropriate selection of courses as required by the regulations of a four-year program.
 If a sufficiently high standard on a minimum of \star 30 is obtained in the first year, students may enter Honors in the second year.
 Students desiring to do so must submit an Application for Readmission and Internal Transfer to the Office of the Registrar and Student Awards by the application deadline.
-Admission beyond first year requires a minimum GPA of 3.0 in each of the preceding Fall/Winters and completion of a minimum of \star 30 in the Fall/Winter preceding transfer to the Honors program.
-(Certain departments require a higher GPA or specific subject requirements.
+Admission beyond first year requires a minimum of \star 30 in the Fall/Winter preceding Fall/Winters and completion of a minimum of \star 30 in the Fall/Winter GPA or specific subject requirements.
 See Admission Chart 5.)